bahmady/pay-tech-docs/README.md

 # Technical Documentation

-Documentation for the technical documentation tool is published at [https://tdt-documentation.london.cloudapps.digital](https://tdt-documentation.london.cloudapps.digital) [external link].

 ## Getting started

+You can [read the documentation][tdt-documentation] (external link) for the GDS technical documentation tool.

 To preview or build the website, we need to use the terminal.

-Install Ruby with Rubygems, perferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].
+Install Ruby with Rubygems, preferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].

 In the application folder type the following to install the required gems: